hk4/FAT/README.md

 # FUSE FAT

-This repo implements a simplified FAT filesystem for CS 333: Storage Systems - Williams College.
+This repo implements a simplified FAT filesystem, using Linux FUSE (libfuse) as an interface.

 ## Compiling, Running and Testing